Nv1298/ox-dictionary/READ.md

 # ox-dictionary
-A Python wrapper for the oxforddictionary.com REST API.
+A Python wrapper for the oxforddictionary.com  API.

 # Installation:
 ```shell